Federal Direct Parent PLUS Loan

 - The Federal Direct Parent PLUS application process requires an approved credit check from the U.S. Department of Education.

-- Interest is charged from the date of the first disbursement and accumulates during all periods.
+- Interest is charged from the date of the first disbursement and accumulates.

 - Repayment begins 60 days after the loan is fully disbursed.
 A deferment while the student is enrolled at least half-time can be requested.